 Bichon Poodle (Bichon Poo), Also known as a Poochon or a Bichpoo, is a designer dog that’s created by crossing the Bichon Frise and the Poodle.
 The aim of this is to meld the best characteristics of these two pure breeds.
 The result of this crossbreeding is a small and sturdy bundle of joy that’s very energetic, friendly, and snuggle-worthy.

-Bichon Frise, which is one of the two pure breeds used to create the Bichpoo, is fluffy and small, and their name means ‘curly lap dog’.
+Bichon Frise, which is one of the two pure breeds used to create the Bichpoo, is fluffy and small, and their name means ‘curly lap dog.’
 Poodle, which is the other purebred parent, is very skillful and intelligent and can take part in dog competitions.
-Mix this two together and you get an adorable and intelligent dog that you’ll want to cuddle with all day.
+Mix this two, and you get an adorable and intelligent dog that you’ll want to cuddle with all day.

 Table of Contents

-The history and origin of most hybrids are largely unknown because they are relatively modern.
-Easiest way to piece together their story is to learn more about the history of the two breeds used to make the dog.
+The history and origin of most hybrids are mostly unknown because they are relatively modern.
+The easiest way to piece together their story is to learn more about the history of the two breeds used to make the dog.

 Bichon Frise can trace their roots back to the Mediterranean.
 They made their way around the world and became a favorite among Italian nobility in the 1300s.
 By the 1500s, they were owned and treasured by the French.